Carabinieri Mobile Units Division: 1940-1963

 In 1949 Minister of Interior Mario Scelba asked the General Command of the Carabinieri and Minister of Defence Randolfo Pacciardi to provide Carabinieri with batons and other riot-specific equipment.
 Both the General Command and the Defence Minister refused.pp.
 144–146 According to Virgilio Ilari, as of 1949 the Carabinieri mobile forces consisted of 13 Battalions and 34 Trucked Units (Nuclei Autocarrati), with an updated equipment.
-On 6 August 1956, the blue beret was assigned to mobile units (Mobile Battalions and Trucked Units).
+Trucked Units were part of Carabinieri Legions.
+On 6 August 1956, the blue beret was assigned to mobile units (both Mobile Battalions and Trucked Units).